froggestspirit/suiCune/README.md

 This is an attempt at a PC port of Pokemon Crystal.
 It currently runs, but is not recommended to be used for any projects until completed.
 Additionally, it may be prone to crashes/buggy behavior.
 The maintainer is not to be held liable for any mishaps.

 The goal is to get assets to load from outside files, and to be able to rewrite parts of the game in C. The game currently relies on a base rom (Not provided).
 Eventually, this requirement should be phased out.
+A good example to look at is audio/engine.c

 **Overview**